 Chances are, you have received an unfamiliar or unexpected email asking you to verify personal information over the Internet or urging you to click a link.
 Cyber criminals often operate falsely under the guise of a familiar entity (such as the IRS or bank).

 Never let your guard down.
 And always be highly suspicious of unsolicited communications.

 ALEC, and most other reputable institutions, will never ask you via email to verify account information.
-And ALEC will never use email to threaten or warn you of account closure.

 Other safeguards to help protect you from phishing scams: